aakashmishra-10023/Ludo-backend/SUBSCRIPTION_API.md

 **POST** `/subscription/create`

-Create a new subscription for the authenticated user.
+Create a new subscription registration link for the authenticated user.
+This creates a registration link that the customer can use to authorize payments and activate their subscription.

 **Headers:**